 Rice – I use long grain basmati rice, as they turn out to be aromatic and fluffy.
-Also wash and soak the rice for about 20 minutes, before cooking.
+You can use any rice that you prefer.
+Wash the rice 2-3 times with water and soak it for about 20 minutes, before cooking.

-Whole Spices – To add some heat and flavour, we will use some whole spices such as cumin seeds, cloves and black cardamom.
+Whole Spices – To add some heat and flavor, we will use some whole spices such as cumin seeds, cloves, and black cardamom.
 You can even add bay leaf if you like.

 Cashew Nuts – Fry the cashew nuts in a little ghee or oil and garnish the Palak Pulao with the same.
-It adds a nice crunch in the soft and aromatic pulao.
+It adds a nice crunch to the soft and aromatic pulao.

-Other Ingredients – Some more ingredients thats adds to the taste of this Pulao and make it even more delicious – Ginger, Garlic, Onion, Lemon Juice, Salt and Lemon Juice.
+Other Ingredients – Some more ingredients that add to the taste of this Pulao and make it even more delicious – Onion, Ginger, Garlic, Lemon Juice, Salt, and Lemon Juice.

-If you like it to be spicy, you can also finely split green chillies and add along with onions.
+If you like it to be spicy, you can also finely split green chilies, and add along with onions.

-Add chopped spinach and sauté for a minute.
+Add the spinach puree and sauté for a minute.

 Drain the rice and add it in the pan.

-Add 4 cups of water along with salt and lemon juice.
+Add 3 cups of water along with salt and lemon juice and mix gently.

-You can also add in some protein such as Boiled Chickpeas/Chole, Pan Fried Paneer, Tofu or even Grilled Chicken in this rice dish.
+You can also add some protein such as Boiled Chickpeas/Chole, Pan Fried Paneer, Tofu, or even Grilled Chicken in this rice dish.

 You can even prepare Palak Pulao with leftover Rice.
 Just follow the same recipe, but instead of adding raw rice, add in the cooked rice.
 There is no need to add water, as the rice is already cooked.